 Let’s now take a look at the distinctions between Quality Assurance and Quality Control.

-Key Differences Between Quality Assurance And Quality Control
+Quality Assurance and Quality Control Difference

 Here are the differences between Quality Assurance and Quality Control.
 These differences will help you better understand quality assurance vs. quality control.